Table of Contents

 Decimals

-Decimals: There are various types of numbers in the mathematics in the quant section which include real numbers, natural numbers, whole numbers, rational numbers, integers, prime numbers, even numbers, odd numbers, and so on.
-Decimal is the standard form of representing integers and non integers.
+There are various types of numbers in the quantitative aptitude section which include real numbers, natural numbers, whole numbers, rational numbers, integers, prime numbers, even numbers, odd numbers, and so on.
+Decimal is the standard form of representing integers and non-integers.
 The decimals are used in solving most quantitative aptitude problems.
-Understanding the Decimals, their types, formula, and tricks will help the candidates in the competitive exams like SSC, Railways, UPSC, and other state exams as well.
+Understanding the Decimals, their types, formulas, and tricks will help the candidates in competitive exams like SSC, Railways, UPSC, and other state exams as well.

 54.7